confluentinc/examples/ccloud/docs/replicator-to-cloud-configuration-types.rst

 - :ref:`cloud-cloud-destination`

 There are scenarios where you may not be able to have your self-managed Connect cluster backed to the destination |ccloud| cluster.
-For example, highly secure origin clusters may block incoming network connections and only allow push connections, in which case an incoming connection from |crep| running on the destination cluster would not work.
+For example, highly secure origin clusters may block incoming network connections and only allow push connections, in which case an incoming connection from |crep| running on the destination cluster would fail.
 In this case, you can have a Connect cluster backed to the origin cluster instead and push the replicated data to the destination cluster.
 This configuration is more complex because there are overrides you will need to configure.